 Although Suits Me can fall into the prepaid cards category, a Suits Me account and with a debit card is so much more.
-All Suits Me current accounts comes with an array of banking features including direct debits, standing orders, UK bank transfers and more.
+All Suits Me current accounts comes with an array of banking features including direct debits, standing orders, UK bank transfers (international transfers are also available via a partner in our app) and more.

 How do I get a Suits Me Card?

 To get a free Suits Me debit card, simply open a Suits Me account using our online application form.
 Once complete, your account will be open within 10 minutes, giving you instant access to your online banking account and mobile banks app to be able to start managing your money.
 Your Suits Me debit card (better than a prepaid card) will then arrive in the post within 3-5 working days.